eficode-academy/kubernetes-katas/persistent-storage.md

 No resources found
 ```

-> `PersistentVolumes` objects are `cluster-wide`, ie. "not-namespaced", so you might see `PersistentVolumes` belonging to other users.
+> :bulb: `PersistentVolumes` objects are `cluster-wide`, ie. "not-namespaced", so you might see `PersistentVolumes` belonging to other users.

-We expect that a `PersistentVolume` has not been created _yet._
+We expect that a PersistentVolume has not been created _yet._

-This is because of how the `PersistenVolumeClaim` is configured.

 As we can see in the `kubectl get persistentvolumeclaim` output above, our `PersistenVolumeClaim` is in the `Pending` status.

-This is because the `VOLUMEBINDINGMODE` of the `StorageClass` is set to `WaitForFirstConsumer`, as we saw in the previous section.
+This is because the `VOLUMEBINDINGMODE` of the StorageClass is set to `WaitForFirstConsumer`, as we saw in the previous section.

 `WaitForFirstConsumer` will not create the actual volume object until it is used by a pod.

-> :bulb: The reason you might not want to not always create volumes as soon as `pvc` objects are created is to reduce costs, by not creating resources that are not used.
+> :bulb: The reason you might not want to not always create volumes as soon as `pvc` objects are created is to reduce costs, by not creating resources that are not used before they are attached to a pod.

-Let's attach the `PersistenVolumeClaim` to our postgres pod!
+Let's attach the PersistenVolumeClaim to our postgres pod!

 ### Consume the PersistentVolume using a PersistentVolumeClaim (pvc) and mounting the volume to a pod